mrfiesta/ProcessAnalyze_Tweets_Local_and_EMRSpark/README.md

 ### Amazon EMR

 The file Create_EMR_AWScli.sh contains the instructions to configure CLI and to install a cluster in EMR with Spark.
 Also to sent a pyspark script file that contains a script that process raw Twitter data the variables that have to be adapted to be replicated.
 The cloud EMR spark gives the instructions to start a cluster in Amazon CLI with ten m4.4xlarge instances (requires to have permission from AMS to request ten instances) and to run it in cluster mode.
-Also contain instructuions to configure the Amazon CLI in an Ubuntu OS 18.04.
+Also contain instructuions to configure the Amazon CLI in an Ubuntu.

 The file TestCloudSparkEMR_firefox_geocode.py do the following: